-The Company, together with its subsidiaries, is an integrated provider of broadband and voice services.
+The Company, together with its subsidiaries, is an integrated provider of broadband, voice and video services.
 On the voice side, the Company has traditionally operated as both a Rural Local Exchange Carrier ("RLEC", an incumbent local telephone company serving a rural area) and a Competitive Local Exchange Carrier ("CLEC", a local telecommunications provider which competes with the incumbent telephone company).
 It provides high speed broadband services, including internet access, through copper-based digital subscriber lines ("DSL"), fiber optic facilities, fixed wireless, and cable modems.
-It also provides video services through both traditional cable television services ("CATV") and internet protocol television services ("IPTV"); Voice over Internet Protocol ("VoIP"); wireless voice communications; and several other related services.
-As used herein, LICT or the Company includes its subsidiaries.
+The Company also provides a number of other services, including: video services through both traditional cable television services ("CATV") and internet protocol television services ("IPTV"); Voice over Internet Protocol ("VoIP"); wireless voice communications; and several related telecommunications services.
+As used herein, "LICT" and the "Company" include our subsidiaries.

-The Company's business development strategy is to expand its existing operations through internal growth and acquisitions.
+The Company's business development strategy is to expand its existing operations through both internal growth and acquisitions.
 It may also, from time to time, consider the acquisition of other assets or businesses that are not directly related to its present businesses.

 In 2007, we spun off shares in a wholly-owned subsidiary named CIBL, Inc. ("CIBL") to our shareholders.
-In 2010, we spun off ICTC Group, Inc. ("ICTC"), which consisted of two telecommunications companies operating in North Dakota, Inter-Community Telephone Company, LLC and Valley Communications, Inc., to our shareholders.
+In 2010, we spun off ICTC Group, Inc. ("ICTC"), which consisted of two telecommunications companies operating in North Dakota, Inter-Community Telephone Company, LLC (an RLEC) and Valley Communications, Inc. (a CLEC), to our shareholders.
 Both of these spin-offs have benefited the Company and the spun-off entities in a number of ways, serving to optimize their efficiency and future development.

 In 2014, we sold our DFT Communications ("DFT") subsidiary, which held the telephone companies serving Dunkirk/Fredonia and Casadaga, New York, as well as a CLEC operation.
 This sale generated additional liquidity for the Company and returned ownership of DFT to the Maytum family, who had originally founded the telephone companies over a century ago.
 As part of the transaction, we retained, and subsequently exercised, the right to acquire a 20% minority equity interest in DFT.
-This transaction has benefited the Company as well as DFT and its customers.
+This transaction has also benefited the Company as well as DFT and its customers.